-More common than not while playing sports is the risk for injuries to the knees, elbows, and wrists.
-Protective padding such as knee, elbow, and wrist pads help to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.
+More common than not while playing sports is the risk of injuries to the knees, elbows, and wrists.
+Protective padding such as the knee, elbow, and wrist pads help to reduce the chances of injuries such as fractures, sprains, cuts, bruises, and burns.

 As you can see, each piece of sports equipment required by your child's coach is a necessity and not an option.
 Failure to take the time in finding them the appropriate gear for the game could result in injuries that could have otherwise been avoided.
 When shopping for your child's equipment, be sure to purchase a quality brand and the right size to ensure optimal safety as they play.